-- Regular and effective contact is maintained between the instructor and students through group or individual meetings, orientation, review sessions, study session, field trips, library workshops, discussion forums online, telephone contact, email, or other activities. - Effective pedagogical techniques appropriate to the distance education mode are utilized to ensure that quality and rigor of instruction is equivalent to that of the on-campus version of the course. - Appropriate technology is used to achieve course objectives - Multiple measures are used to achieve and assess student learning.

-Student authentication: SMCCCD offers a variety of processes in their Distance Education program that help to establish the student who registers in a distance education course is the same student who participates in and completes the program and receives the academic credit.
+- Regular and effective contact is maintained between the instructor and students through group or individual meetings, orientation, review sessions, study session, field trips, library workshops, discussion forums online, telephone contact, email, or other activities. - Effective pedagogical techniques appropriate to the distance education mode are utilized to ensure that quality and rigor of instruction is equivalent to that of the on-campus version of the course. - Appropriate technology is used to achieve course objectives - Multiple measures are used to achieve and assess student learning. - Student authentication: The course utilizes a log-in and password protected course management system in order to verify that the student who registers in a distance education course is the same student who participates in and completes the course or program and receives the academic credit.
+Alternatively, the instructor may chose to require a proctored examination for the course in order to meet the Higher Education Opportunity Act (HEOA) regulations.
+To date, all of the proctored examinations have taken place in the Learning Center on-campus where students must show identification in order to begin an exam.